Imagine if you could pop to your feet every time your learning to surf. How good would it be?

 Volume = Surfing success.

-Don’t try and be cool and walk around with a smaller board.
-Change your board and change your surfing.
+Don't try and be cool and walk around with a smaller board.
+Change your board and you will change your surfing.

 4. Reading Waves Takes Time

 The ocean has a magnetic pull, yet very little of us really understand the ocean.
 This is a fundamental part of learning to surf.

 Waves are created by strong winds from storm systems out at sea.
 These waves travel hundreds of miles to reach your beach.

 As the waves hit the shallow ledge of the beach they pitch and break.
 Understanding where the waves are pitching will help you identify the take off spot.

 On point breaks, it's easier to identify the take-off spot and consequently, they attract thicker crowds.